Release Date/Time: 2/4/2016 3:06 PM

 Report #: N/A

 Location: Monterey and San Benito Counties

 The Super Bowl is America's most watched national sporting event.
-On Super Bowl Sunday, February 1, there will be lots of game day socializing that may include drinking.
-That's why the California Office of Traffic Safety and police, Sheriffs, the CHP are urging football fans to choose sides now: drinking OR driving.
+On Super Bowl 50 Sunday, February 7, there will be lots of game day socializing that may include drinking.
+That's why the U.S. Department of Transportation's National Highway Traffic Safety Administration, the California Office of Traffic Safety and law enforcement officials statewide are urging football fans to call the play now: drinking OR driving.
 If you plan on drinking on Super Bowl Sunday, designate a sober driver to get you home safely.

 Release Authorized by: Gerard Ross

 Telephone: (831) 758-7250